MadMatcher/MadLib/docs/create_features_temp.md

    CosineFeature(column_name, column_name, tokenizer=tokenizer)
    ```

-**Creating Features for Other Cases:** You can add more similarity functions using the parameter sim_functions and more tokenizers using the parameter tokenizers.
+**Creating Features for Other Cases:** You can override the similarity functions using the parameter sim_functions and override the tokenizers using the parameter tokenizers.

 In particular, we provide the following extra tokenizers that you can use: